What Typically Comes With a House When You Purchase It?

 Many provinces reserve mineral rights for themselves – this includes all that can be extracted from underneath your property.
 That means one must explore these rules before purchasing any real estate property.

-For example, in Alberta and British Columbia, anyone can stake out exploration rights regardless of who owns the surface title.
+For example, in Alberta and British Columbia , anyone can stake out exploration rights regardless of who owns the surface title.
 Whereas in other provinces like Ontario or Quebec, individuals need permission from landowners before exploring resource development work such as drilling projects under their lands.

 Built-in Features and Amenities

 When you purchase a house in Canada, one of the things that may come with it is built-ins.
 Built-ins are custom storage solutions that blend seamlessly into the wall and decor of your home.
+These built-ins can include bookshelves, cabinets, or even seating areas that maximize space and add functionality to your home.

 Built-ins not only offer practical benefits but also add decorative elements to your home.
 For instance, bookcases or entertainment centers can be used as room dividers while wardrobes or pantries can add furniture integration to a space.